jtnystrom/Discount/README.md

 `
 ./spark-submit.sh --help
 `

+### Interactive notebooks
+Discount is well suited for data analysis in interactive notebooks, and as of version 2.0 the API has been redesigned with this in mind.
+A demo notebook for [Apache Zeppelin](https://zeppelin.apache.org/) is included in the `notebooks/` directory.
+It has been developed for Zeppelin 0.9 and Spark 3.0.
+Please load the notebook itself into Zeppelin to see example use cases and setup instructions.

 ### Tips
 * Visiting http://localhost:4040 (if you run a standalone Spark cluster) in a browser will show progress details while